rstacruz/ractive-ractive/Readme.md

 user.get('name')   //=> "Matt"
 ```

+### Features

-Everything you'd expect to work will work: observers, templates, and so on...
+Everything you'd expect to work will work.

-except events and circular dependencies. (but do you really expect that to
-work?)
+ * bi-directional propagation
+ * observers
+ * templates

+However, these things are not supported, but may be in the future:

+ * circular dependencies (an error will be thrown)
+ * events (see [ractive#1249])

 ### Usage